Laminations of punctured surfaces as $\tau$-regular irreducible components: Introduction

 \subsection{Skewed-gentle algebras}

-Skewed-gentle algebras were introduced in~\cite{GP99} as a special case of Crawley-Boevey's clannish algebras~\cite{CB89b}.
+Inspired by the notion of gentle algebras in~\cite{AS87}, skewed-gentle algebras were introduced in~\cite{GP99} as a special case of Crawley-Boevey's clannish algebras~\cite{CB89b}.
 In particular, the description of their indecomposable representations is governed by a complicated combinatorics of strings and bands.
 Skewed-gentle algebras are derived tame, since (by construction) their repetitive algebra is essentially clannish.
 However, it is easy to see that the class of skewed-gentle algebras is not closed under derived equivalence.
 Inspired by the works of Crawley-Boevey~\cite{CB89a} and Krause~\cite{Kr91} on the representations of special biserial algebras, in~\cite{Ge99} the study of homomorphisms between finite dimensional, indecomposable representations of clans and clannish algebras was started.
-Unfortunately, in~\cite{Ge99} work homomorphisms between representations which involved bands could not be described satisfactorily.
-For this reason, for example in~\cite{QZ17} and more recently in~\cite{HZZ22} the exchange graph of support $\tau$-tilting modules of (Jacobian) skewed-gentle algebras could be described combinatorially, but not the full set of decorated generically $\tau$-reduced irreducible components of the corresponding representation varieties.
-Recently, in~\cite{Ge23} the description of homomorphisms initiated in~\cite{Ge99} improved.
-Namely, for skewed-gentle algebras $A$ over a field $K$ with $\kar(K)\neq 2$, a complete description of the homomorphisms between indecomposable representations was achieved.
-As an application, in~\cite{Ge23} a description was given of \emph{all} indecomposable, generically $\tau$-reduced irreducible components of the representation varieties of $A$, together with the generic value of the symmetrized E-invariant in terms of strings and bands.
+Unfortunately, in~\cite{Ge99} the homomorphisms between representations which involved bands could not be described satisfactorily.
+For this reason, for example in~\cite{QZ17}, and more recently in~\cite{HZZ22} the exchange graph of support $\tau$-tilting modules of (Jacobian) skewed-gentle algebras could be described combinatorially, but not the full set of decorated generically $\tau$-regular irreducible components of the corresponding representation varieties.
+Recently, in~\cite{Ge23} the description of homomorphisms, initiated in~\cite{Ge99} improved.
+Namely, for skewed-gentle algebras $A$ over a field $\Ka$ with $\kar( \Ka)\neq 2$, a complete description of the homomorphisms between indecomposable representations was achieved.
+As an application, in~\cite{Ge23} a description was given of \emph{all} indecomposable, generically $\tau$-regular irreducible components of the representation varieties of $A$, together with the generic value of the symmetrized $E$-invariant in terms of strings and bands.
 We review this result in Theorem~\ref{thm:SkewedGIso}, using the terminology of (tame) partial KRS-monoids.